 According to Shah, Walgreens is taking steps to ensure that pharmacists are recognized as health care providers on a national and local level.

-Pharmacy workers are trained to do more, Shah noted, which mirrors the viewpoint of the American Society of Health-System Pharmacists and CVS
+Pharmacy workers are trained to do more, Shah noted, which mirrors the viewpoint of the American Society of Health-System Pharmacists and CVS.

 "At pharmacy school, you're on rotations with physicians, with nurses, with the entire care team to care for a patient," Shah said.
 "A patient visits a pharmacy three to four times more than they do their physician or other care providers."
 (Rutherford, Bloomberg, 10/26; Kaplan, NBC News, 10/28; Walgreens press release, 10/26; Reed, Axios, 10/27; Twenter, Becker's Hospital Review, 10/28)

-Create your free account to access 2 resources each month, including the latest research and webinars.
+Create your free account to access 1 resource, including the latest research and webinars.

-You have 2 free members-only resources remaining this month remaining this month.
+You have 1 free members-only resource remaining this month.

-1 free members-only resources remaining this month
+1 free members-only resources remaining

-1 free members-only resources remaining this month
+1 free members-only resources remaining

 Never miss out on the latest innovative health care content tailored to you.